 To put it simply, people have better things to do in the middle of the day than to get on the phone or come into a store.

 Want more stats?
 I’ll give you them.

 - Everyday, 18 million people in the UK work nine to five

 - In 2016 there were 9 million families in the UK

 - People spend up to 26 hours a week doing housework

-The Online World is 24/7
+2. The Online World Never Stops

-Because of this, if someone comes to your website and realises they can’t get a response to their enquiry, the chances that they’ll think “oh well that’s fair- everyone needs some time off” are slim.
+Thanks to the internet, smartphones, and social media, we live in a 24-hour culture.
+If you have access to the internet, you can pretty much order anything you want within the tap of a finger.
+So, if someone comes to your website and realises they can’t have an immediate response to an enquiry, the chances that they’ll think “oh well that’s fair- everyone needs some time off,” are slim.